otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/04-classes-objects-and-encapsulation.md

 4. Once you have created your class diagram, you can save it and close the designer.
 5. You can reopen the class diagram at any time by double-clicking on it in the **Solution Explorer**.

-# Formative Assessment
+# Exercises

-Before you start, create a new **Windows Forms Application** called **04-formative-assessment**.
+Before you start, create a new **C# Windows Forms Application** with a descriptive name.

+**Important Note About AI Tools:**

-Learning to use AI tools is an important skill.
-While AI tools are powerful, you **must** be aware of the following:
+Learning to use AI tools is valuable, but you **must** be aware of the following:

-- If you provide an AI tool with a prompt that is not refined enough, it may generate a not-so-useful response
-- Do not trust the AI tool's responses blindly.
-You **must** still use your judgement and may need to do additional research to determine if the response is correct
+- Refine your prompts to get useful responses
+- Don't trust AI responses blindly - verify and test the code
-- Acknowledge what AI tool you have used.
-In the assessment's repository **README.md** file, please include what prompt(s) you provided to the AI tool and how you used the response(s) to help you with your work
+- Acknowledge AI tool usage in your assessment's repository **README.md** file, including what prompts you used and how you applied the responses

 ## Task 1: